panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#7.md

 <a name="Modified Timeline"></a>
 * Developing the fully functional filter module take 2 more week.
 * I am planning to use 9th week's **buffer time** to complete the filter module.
-* Will give more updates on it in next week report.
+* I will give more updates on it in next week report.

 **Things to do next week**
 * Boost up the work on filter module.